discourse/prometheus_exporter/README.md

 end
 ```

-The metrics endpoint is called whenever prometheus calls the `/metrics` HTTP endpoint, it may make sense to introduce some caching so database calls are only performed once every N seconds. [lru_redux](https://github.com/SamSaffron/lru_redux) is the perfect gem for that kind of job as you can `LruRedux::TTL::Cache` which will automatically expire after N seconds.
+The metrics endpoint is called whenever prometheus calls the `/metrics` HTTP endpoint, so it may make sense to introduce some type of caching. [lru_redux](https://github.com/SamSaffron/lru_redux) is the perfect gem for this job: you can use `LruRedux::TTL::Cache`, which will expire automatically after N seconds, thus saving multiple database queries.

 ### Multi process mode with custom collector